aksabina/SETBVE/evaluation/README.md

 evaluation/EvaluationSETBVE/Archive/
 ```

-This folder contains results from all SETBVE configurations per SUT.
+This folder contains results from all SETBVE configurations per FUT.
 Without it, evaluation cannot proceed.

 ### How to Obtain the Archive Folder